icopy-site/awesome/docs/index.md

 - [Engineering Team Management](awesome/awesome-engineering-team-management.md) - How to transition from software development to engineering management.
 - [Developer-First Products](awesome/awesome-developer-first.md) - Products that target developers as the user.
 - [Billing](awesome/awesome-billing.md) - Payments, invoicing, pricing, accounting, marketplace, fraud, and business intelligence.
+- [Engineering Strategy](awesome/awesome-engineering-strategy.md) - How to design and execute engineering strategies for tech leadership.

 ## Work